I’M THE SLIME

 “I look like shit right now.
 I’m kind of sick.
 I’m sorry I’m not being a better listener.”

 “No, it’s all good.
 I understand,” Chelsea assured her, “Being sick sucks.
 I still wear an N95 mask to the store.
-Fuck that.”
+Like, fuck that.”

 “I’ve been distracted by something I think might help you, actually.
 I got this stress-relief slime that I saw online.
 It’s just, like, slime that you play with.
 It’s really cool.
 I’m playing with it right now.
 Remember how slime used to be a popular toy?
 Well, it's back!
 Kind of.
 And it's for stressed-out adults now."
 She laughed again.
 "I really like it.
 Do you think that would help you calm down?
 It’s helped me.”